-It’s not without its merits though, and there’s a lot of potential for improvement, potential that we hope will be met in the likely Fitbit Ionic 2.
+The Fitbit Ionic was released back in September 2017, and was somewhat ahead of its time – a mash-up of smartwatch and fitness tracker that was somewhat rough around the edges.
+It’s not without its merits though, and there’s a lot of potential for improvement, potential that we hope will be met if Fitbit decides to revisit the brand with a Fitbit Ionic 2.

 With that in mind we’ve created a wish list of the things we want to see, but before that, here’s what we’ve heard and suspect about the Fitbit Ionic 2 so far.